 The scrotum has almost as many nerve endings, and the perineum (aka "taint") behind the scrotum plays a huge role in sexual pleasure if you let it.

-Try pulling your balls down or caressing them as you stroke, massaging the perineum just behind the balls, and pressing down on the perineum during and after climax to intensify the orgasmic sensation.
+Pro Tip: Try pressing down on the perineum during and after climax to intensify the orgasmic sensation.

 Males get turned on by so many different kinds of touch, not just a genital touch.